Skip to main content

 AI Bibliographic Records Enrichment

 Within the Alma Community Zone, bibliographic records undergo enrichment from various sources, predominantly content providers' metadata.
 However, since certain book bibliographic records lack comprehensive MARC feeds, Ex Libris is exploring alternative methods for enrichment.
-Artificial intelligence presents an opportunity to enrich a greater number of records at scale by leveraging the full text of the book.
+Artificial intelligence presents an opportunity to enrich a greater number of records at scale.

 How does it work?

-The AI-driven enrichment process utilizes the entire text of a book to create detailed metadata about the publication by extracting relevant information from the full text to populate MARC fields in the descriptive Bibliographic record.
+The AI-driven enrichment process utilizes the full text of a book, or existing informative metadata on the record, to create additional metadata about the publication and populate MARC fields in the descriptive Bibliographic record.

-As of February 2024, Metadata generated by AI is added to the Alma Community Zone records, focusing on enriching metadata for three specific MARC fields: Language (041 and 008), Summary (520), and LC subject headings (650).
+Since February 2024, Metadata generated by AI is added to the Alma Community Zone records, focusing on enriching metadata for the following specific MARC fields: Summary (520), Table of Content (505) and LC subject headings (650).
 The primary focus has been on enriching Ebook Central books, which were lacking these specific metadata elements.

 What will the records look like?

-MARC records enriched by AI will be explicitly marked as follows:
+MARC records enriched by AI will be explicitly marked as follows (or variations of this text):

 588$a Part of the metadata in this record was created by AI, based on the text of the resource.

-The enhanced fields will contain a new subfield, $7, indicating that the content was generated by AI.
+The enhanced fields will contain a new subfield, $7, indicating that the text in the field was generated by AI (e.g. the 520 field in the example below).

 More on the process for these specific fields:

-As we are generating only these three fields in this phase, records may still lack additional important metadata as additional subjects, authors, publishing information, classification and more.
-We are working to generate these fields using AI and create richer and fuller records.
+As we are generating these four fields in this phase, records may still lack additional metadata elements such as additional subjects, authors, publishing information, classification and more.

-The AI Bib enrichment project does not replace the existing enrichment process we have with providers and other metadata sources like Library of Congress.
-In addition, we will not override existing rich metadata which came from MARC source with the AI generated metadata unless the data is incorrect and should be removed.
+The AI Bib enrichment project does not replace the existing enrichment process we have with providers, and other metadata sources like Library of Congress.
+In addition, we will not override existing rich metadata which came from other sources with the AI generated metadata.

 For any questions regarding this project, please write to: AI.enriched@clarivate.com